microsoft/VSLua/README.md

 ![](images/intelliSense.png?raw=true)
 ![](images/errorsquiggles.png?raw=true)

+The installer is available on https://visualstudiogallery.msdn.microsoft.com/46e33dfd-c2bd-4903-99b3-94ab0f6847e9

 Releases
-•	Visual Studio Extension for Lua 1.0 includes editing support for Visual Studio 2015.
+•	Visual Studio Extension for Lua 1.0 includes editing and local debugging support for Visual Studio 2015.

 Contributions
 We would love to have you as a contributor!